Society for Human Rights: Demise

 Gerber and Graves decided to limit Society membership to gay men and exclude bisexuals.
 Unknown to them, the Society's vice-president Al Weininger, a man Gerber described as "an indigent laundry queen", was married with two children.
 Weininger's wife reported the Society to a social worker in the summer of 1925, calling them "degenerates" and making claims of "strange doings" in front of her children.

 The police broke in on Gerber in the middle of the night with a reporter from the Chicago Examiner in tow, interrogated him, seized his personal papers and arrested him.
 The next morning, Gerber arrived in court to learn that Graves, Weininger and Weininger's male companion had also been arrested.
 The Examiner reported the story under the headline "Strange Sex Cult Exposed".
 The paper erroneously reported that Weininger and other members of the Society had performed sex acts in front of Weininger's children and that Society literature encouraged men to abandon their wives and children.
 This latter statement was in direct contradiction to the Society's policy of only admitting men who were exclusively homosexual.
 Gerber was put through three separate trials, before charges against him were finally dismissed because he was arrested without a warrant.

 Gerber's defense cost him his life savings, some of which may have been in the form of bribes paid through his lawyer.
 The police never returned Gerber's personal papers, his typewriter or his remaining copies of Friendship and Freedom despite a court order compelling their return.
-The only concrete record of the newsletter's existence is a photograph of one issue in a German homophile magazine and a review of the issue in a French homophile publication.
+The only concrete record of the newsletter's existence is a photograph of one issue in a German book on homosexuality by Magnus Hirschfeld and a review of the issue in a French homophile publication.